Berber Christians: Morocco

-A religious celebration at St. Peter's Cathedral, Rabat.
+Attendees at a 2019 concert by Princeton University Choir at St. Peter's Cathedral, Rabat.

 There are no official or unofficial statistics on the number of converts to Christianity in Morocco.
 Estimates in a 2015 U.S. State Department report suggest that between 2,000 and 50,000 Moroccans have converted to Christianity in recent years, most of whom are of Berber descent and are concentrated between Marrakesh and Agadir.
 "Vice News" estimated the number of converts at between 5,000 and 40,000 people.
 Several Moroccan reports, citing foreign reports, indicated that between 25,000 and 45,000 Moroccans had converted to Christianity in recent years.
 According to a 2018 report by Reuters and The New York Times, the number of local Christian Moroccans is estimated to exceed 50,000, though no official statistics exist.
 Other estimates suggest that around 150,000 Moroccans have converted to Christianity.

 A report from the United Nations Human Rights Council published in November 2011 stated that between 2005 and 2010, approximately 5,000 Moroccan Muslims converted to Christianity (mostly ethnically Berber) who regularly attend "house" churches and live predominantly in the south.
 According to a study by the United States in collaboration with the U.S. embassy in Morocco, based on a public opinion survey, the number of Moroccans who converted to Christianity during the first quarter of 2012 reached 8,000 people.
 The Pew Research Center estimated the number of Christian Moroccans in 2010 at around 20,000.
 Moroccan Christians come from various cities and social backgrounds, with the largest group of converts being young people, in addition to whole families that have embraced Christianity.

 There is no legal text in Morocco that prohibits the entry of the Bible into the country, but despite this, the state exercises strict control over Christian publications, especially those in Arabic.
 As a result, it is difficult to find a Bible in Arabic in Moroccan bookstores.
 To overcome this issue, Moroccan Christians translated the Bible into Moroccan Darija (dialect) and made it available online through the Bible Society of Morocco for anyone wishing to access it.
 Moroccan Christians have not only translated the Bible into Darija but also into other Berber dialects.
 Additionally, they have composed Christian hymns and religious songs in Moroccan dialect.
 Some Moroccan Christians have also created an online platform for the Moroccan church, bringing them together in the virtual world.